dhavalthakkar93/Heroku-Docker-SSH-Tunneling-DNS-Service-Discovery-Communication-POC/README.md

 # Heroku-Docker-Communication

-This proof of concept app is intended to demonstrate Nginx Reverse Proxy using the Docker Container and SSH Tunneling of Docker Container in Heroku Private Spaces.
+This proof of concept app is intended to demonstrate Nginx Reverse Proxy with the Docker Container and SSH Tunneling of Docker Container in Heroku Private Spaces.

 First clone the code